 Best Oregon Coast Beach Town For A Family Road Trip

 The Oregon Coast is a great destination for a West Coast road trip, but you definitely need to know what you are in for.
-The Oregon Coast is usually cool, with an overcast.
+The Oregon Coast is usually cool and overcast.
 You won’t be working on your tan and wearing a bikini on the beach most of the year.
 August and September tend to be a little bit warmer, but still quite cool.

 It is also windy.
-So bring your kite as kite flying is a popular activity on the Oregon Coast.
-You will want to dress in layers and bring your rain jackets/wind breakers.
+So bring your kites as kite flying is a popular activity on the Oregon Coast.
+You will want to dress in layers and bring your rain jackets and/or windbreakers.

-There are several Oregon Coast locations I love.
+Here are our picks for the best Oregon Coast locations.
 Seaside, OR is great for a real beachy feel, nice and touristy.
 Canon Beach is a popular spot as well.
 Tillamook is great if you want the beach experience and some yummy cheese.
 But my ultimate favorite Oregon Coast destination is Newport, Oregon.

 Why would I choose Newport, Oregon for my West Coast Road Trip?

-We absolutely loved everything about Newport, Oregon when we were there.
-For starters, they still had major grocery stores, so we were able to pick up some food.
+We absolutely loved everything about Newport, Oregon, during our visit.
+For starters, they still offered major grocery stores, so we were able to pick up some food.
 We stayed just south of Newport in a cabin, where we were able to cook.
 Since we weren’t sure exactly what would be in our cabin before we arrived, it was nice to be able to get to a major grocery store (there were a few) to do some shopping.
 Some other towns you end up having to drive 30 minutes or more to get to a major grocery store.